 WORKFORCE DIVERSITY COMMITTEE

-To coordinate efforts and alleviate duplication within the Area, the Pacific West Area Workforce Diversity Committee will serve as a source of guidance, providing advice and recommendations to the Area Director in fulfilling the objectives of equal employment opportunity and affirmative employment* in the Pacific West Area.
-This will be achieved by reviewing and analyzing the PWA Affirmative Employment Program Plan with the objective of identifying barriers to employment, promotion and advancement, and developing strategies to overcome the identified barriers.
-Additionally, Committee members will serve as their Location's advocate and contact for diversity-related issues and Committee initiatives.
+The Pacific West Area Workforce Diversity Committee (the Committee) will serve as a source of guidance, providing advice and recommendations to the Area Director in fulfilling the objectives of equal employment opportunity and affirmative employment in the Pacific West Area.
+Committee members will serve as their Location's advocate and contact for diversity-related issues and Committee initiatives.

-The vision of the Pacific West Area Workforce Diversity Committee is an environment that promotes a workforce that reflects the diversity of the populations that we serve, and promotes scientific excellence with impact and quality service in support of the ARS mission.
+The Pacific West Area fosters a workforce that reflects the diversity of the populations that we serve, promotes workplace inclusion, and promotes scientific excellence with impact and quality service in support of the ARS mission.

 ORGANIZATION STRUCTURE, MEETING SCHEDULE, MEMBERSHIP & SCOPE